'Take up the White Man's burden--

 For much of the planet, this is true.
 India and China, two great colonial occupations of the 19th century, have wrested control of their economy and food security.
 It is largely sub-Saharan Africa, home to 1/6 of humanity, which remains the red-headed stepchild of international relations.

-These rich lands were coveted by industrialists, and its people's uplift coveted by do-gooders.
+These rich lands were coveted by right-wing industrialists, and their people's uplift coveted by left-wing do-gooders.
 The footprint left by the former?
 Ports, canals, roads, railways, and a functioning government (their own).
 By the latter?
 Churches, missions, schools, hospitals.

 What both camps agreed upon, though, was that the colonized were not able to provide these things for themselves.